hollyjanedalton/final_ironhack_project/README.md

 #### Process
 1. Imported Starbucks dataframe from Kaggle to python and completed exploratory data analysis
 2. Data cleaning:
-      - Handle NaNs, duplicates and empty cells,
+      - Handle NaNs, duplicates and empty cells, outliers
       - Standardize features names
       - Regex to reformat opening hours into readable form
       - Decide which columns/rows to drop